 If you can’t get to the post office to collect your pension, or any other social welfare payment, you can allow somebody else, known as a temporary agent, to collect it.
 The Temporary Agent form is available in all post offices or you can download the appointment of temporary agent application form.

-In addition, post offices will hold all payments for up to 90 days, and payments are now every two weeks.
+In addition, post offices will hold selected payments for up to 90 days, and selected payments are now every week.

 Postal Delivery staff will check-in on or older/vulnerable customers along their postal routes across the country.

 From Monday March 30, Postmen and postwomen across the country will call to the front doors of older and vulnerable customers along their delivery route, particularly those who are living alone in isolated areas.